 - cloudy, dark, or foul-smelling urine

-With a kidney infection, you’re likely to also feel very sick, and you may experience:
+With a kidney infection, you’re likely to also feel sick, and may experience:

-Your appendix is a small tube that attaches to the large intestine and sits in the lower right side of the body.
-In about 5 percent of people, usually between 10 and 30 years old, the appendix will become inflamed and infected.
-This is called an appendicitis.
+Your appendix is a small tube that attaches to your large intestine and sits in the lower right side of your body.
+In about 9 percent of Americans, the appendix becomes inflamed and infected.
+This is called appendicitis.
+It’s most common in people between 10 and 30 years old.

 Other symptoms include nausea and vomiting.

-If you have any of symptoms of appendicitis, get immediate medical help.
-If the appendix continues to swell it may eventually burst and spread its infected contents throughout the abdomen, creating a life-threatening situation.
+If you have any symptoms of appendicitis, get immediate medical help.
+If your appendix continues to swell, it may eventually burst and spread its infected contents throughout your abdomen, creating a life threatening situation.

 Causes in women